Kartones/WebQuake/DEVELOPMENT.md

 Based on [Fabien Sanglard's excellent Quake source code review](https://fabiensanglard.net/quakeSource/index.php).

-[ASCII Table](https://kartones.net/demos/016/index.html): Useful for charCode conversions.
+[ASCII Table](https://kartones.net/demos/016/): Useful for charCode conversions.

-Documentation is being added to each Javascript file.
+Documentation is being added to each Javascript file, and a `docs` folder will contain diagrams and other notes.

 ## Client